ladzzzz123/StartupNotes/README.md

 I will add any good articles, guides, how-to's and reproductions (where possible) in additional files.
 I will try to maintain this main ReadMe very clean acknowledging only the most major contributors.

 I am Fernando Rodriguez [@nandotechinc](https://twitter.com/nandotechinc), .NET Developer (truthfully polyglot), Entrepreneur, Tech Enthusiast, Success is Everything.
 Founding CEO of [NandoTech, Inc.](http://www.nandotech.com), a software and business consulting company that has been active since 2013.
-We have extensive experience in phone systems, asterisk and Twilio, and therefore call ourselves _Software Developers and Telephony Solutions Experts_.
+We have extensive experience in phone systems, asterisk, call centers/auto dialers and Twilio, and therefore call ourselves _Software Developers and Telephony Solutions Experts_.
+[Our Twilio Profile](https://www.twilio.com/doers/fernando-rodriguez)

 If even one person finds this aggregation/collection useful, then I feel like it was worth it